The Kaufman Brief Intelligence Test measures your fluid intelligence as well as your crystallized intelligence.

 The two delayed recall sub-tests provide a general measure of delayed memory.

 • The Kaufman intelligence test is presented in both visual and auditory formats.
-This gives test takers more variety and allows for measurement of intelligence in different contexts.
+It gives test takers more variety and allows for measurement of intelligence in different contexts.

 • The Kaufman intelligence test is suitable for a vast age variety

-• This is more suitable and accurate in finding the intelligence changes between adolescence and adulthood.
+• It is more suitable and accurate in finding the intelligence changes between adolescence and adulthood.

 • The Kaufman intelligence test is highly reliable and has great validity.